od2020/openacc-training-materials/labs/README.md

-# Welcome to the OpenACC Online Course Labs
+# Welcome to the OpenACC Tutorial of GPUs for Science 2020!

-Welcome to the lab portion of the OpenACC online course, sposored by NVIDIA and Amazon Web Services.
+Welcome to the lab portion of the OpenACC tutorial, sponsored by NVIDIA and NERSC.
 Please select the appropriate lab below.

 * [Lab 1](lab1/English/Lab1.md)
 * [Lab 2](lab2/English/Lab2.md)